SandipDeb05/SandipDeb05/README.md

 <strong>I am a Full Stack Developer.</strong>

 I strive while utilising both the logical and creative part of the brain.
-I feel most in my place while continuously operating in these roles as a React JS developer within a team.
+I feel most in my place while continuously operating in these roles as a Software Engineer within a team.
 I stand for quality, innovation and building useful products with a focus on the human using the product.
 I am a proactive, confident and communicatively strong person always looking ahead in the future.

 ## Skills 🎯
 ![](https://img.shields.io/badge/JavaScript-yellow)